 I sought out more of an empirical approach.
 I eventually found some quite expensive but thorough testing.
 I signed up for hours of testing at a specialty clinic where they administered mind games like “say the color of a word when the word is the spelling of a different color.”

-For one ADHD test, I sat for 15 extremely boring minutes in front of a computer, and every time I heard a beep or saw a dot on the screen, I clicked a mouse button.
+For one test, I sat for 15 extremely boring minutes in front of a computer, and every time I heard a beep or saw a dot on the screen, I clicked a mouse button.
 I then took my meds and, about an hour later, took the exact same test.
 At the end of the day, I was convinced I was making everything up; the tests seemed easy.
 I could see how someone could game the attention one, but I was doing this for me; I wanted to know.
 I focused and tried as hard as possible.
 I was convinced the before and after scores would be the same.

 Spoiler alert, they were not.
 From the report: